 Overview

-Anne Derouin, DNP, APRN, CPNP, PMHS, FAANP is currently the Assistant Dean of the MSN Program and Lead Faculty for the Pediatric Behavior Mental Health specialty program at Duke University School of Nursing.
-She provides adolescent primary care services at Community and School-based Health Centers affiliated with Duke’s Department of Community and Family Medicine for more than two decades.
+Anne Derouin, DNP, APRN, CPNP, PMHS, ANEF, FAANP is currently the Vice Dean of Academic and Student Affairs and the Program Director of the Pediatric Behavior Mental Health specialty program at Duke University School of Nursing.
+She provides adolescent primary care services at Community and School-based Health Centers affiliated with Duke’s Department of Community Health and Family Medicine for more than two decades.

 Dr. Derouin joined the DUSON faculty in 2011, received her BSN in 1989 from the University of Michigan, earned her MSN in 2000 and DNP in 2010, both from DUSON, and was a member of the School’s inaugural DNP cohort.
 She has also been a frequent guest lecturer on adolescent topics for the Community and Family Medicine and Pediatrics departments at Duke and is on the faculty of the MBS program at the School of Medicine.